How To Polish Epoxy Resin

 Polishing Resin FAQ

 Certainly, you can start polishing resin once it’s fully cured, which typically takes 24 to 72 hours, depending on the specific resin you’ve used.
-See our guide on resin curing times.
+See this guide on resin curing times.

 best respirator for resin